Donate

 Can part-time students claim disability benefits?

-Employment and Support Allowance (ESA)
+New Style Employment and Support Allowance (ESA)

-If you are a part-time student who is not able to work due to illness or disability, you may be entitled to contributory/ New Style Employment and Support Allowance (ESA) if you have previously worked and paid national insurance contributions.
+If you are a part-time student who is not able to work due to illness or disability, you may be entitled to New Style Employment and Support Allowance (ESA) if you have previously worked and paid national insurance contributions.

 Work Capability Assessment

-Personal Independence Payment, Attendance Allowance and the Adult Disability Payment are not means-tested.
+These disability benefits are not means-tested.
 This means any income (including student grants or loans) or savings you have are ignored.

-If activities you do as part of your course suggest that your health has improved, your Personal Independence Payment or Attendance Allowance may stop.
+If activities you do as part of your course suggest that your health has improved, your disability benefit may stop.
 For example, if you are getting Personal Independence Payment because you said you have problems with walking and your course involves a lot of physical activity, this could cause your award to be reviewed.

 Disability Living Allowance